DARPA-ASKEM/program-milestones/6-month-milestone/evaluation/scenario_2/ta_1/README.md

 SIDARTHE-params-t#.json: is the parameters for unit test 1 and unit test 2. t1 is  for unit test 1 and the first of the parameter value for unit test 2.
 The remaining ones are for the time dependence of the parameters for unit test 2.

+## Connection between Artifacts

+SIDARTHE-params-dkg.txt: is the connection between the parameters extracted from paper text and the DKG terms.

+SIDARTHE-latex-params.txt is the connection between the latex extract from paper formula and the parameters extracted from paper text.